jabney/containers.js/README.md

 ##Container Interfaces

-Here each of the container interfaces are described in detail.
+Here each of the container interfaces are demonstrated in detail.
 While many interface methods are similar amongst containers, some are different.
 This applies particularly to methods for adding and removing items.

 ###Stack